rohitmanohar2108/QuickRent/README.md

 Follow the instructions below to set up and run the project locally:

-### 1. Clone the Repository

-Clone the repository to your local machine:

 To run this project, you can clone the repo and run the following commands: <br>
 `git clone`<br>